crypto-org-chain/cronos-docs/docs/resources/chain-integration.md

 ### RPC URLs for Cronos mainnet Beta

 :::danger Public RPCs URL Updates:
 The Cronos RPC endpoints have been lately updated (shown as below) and it is recommended for users to update the endpoints.
-The old endpoints are still available for compatibility but maybe deprecated later..
+The old endpoints are still available for compatibility but maybe deprecated later.
 :::

 :::tip Request Limits on Public RPCs: